 Normally, this does not matter as Sony’s lenses include an image stabilizer (Optical SteadyShot feature).

 What is your photography style?

 You will also need a good tripod, a polariser and neutral density graduated filters to go with it.

-On the other hand for macro photography, pick a slow camera again with interchangeable lens; in this case, you will need a dedicated macro prime lens.
+On the other hand, for macro photography, you should pick a slow camera with an interchangeable lens

 Action and sports